 There was something that did help....

 I wholeheartedly attribute it to a situation Allah (swt) put me in and through it Allah (swt) opened the door to a new understanding of childhood itself.
-I don't think I would have been able to grow in this direction without this situation.
 What seemed like a huge test and hardship was a hidden blessing that changed everything.

 Since then I have been observing, learning and unlearning, chasing the many questions and ideas with childlike curiosity.
-This led to a growing interest and passion for learning about the nature of children and it inspired me to explore and see things without the knowledge bias that so often traps us and keeps us blind to the obvious.
-I have since been exploring many different subjects that intersect with Developmental Sciences and Educational Psychology.
+Learning about the nature of children first hand has been eye opening, it has inspired me to explore and go deeper and see things without the knowledge bias that so often traps us and keeps us blind to the obvious.
+I have since been deep diving many different subjects that intersect with Developmental Sciences and Educational Psychology.
 It has been a beautiful journey and it is far from over.

 Back then, I noticed consistent problems which created unnecessary difficulties for me and then later on, I noticed that these were not unique to me but countless mothers had these problems lurking in the background.